Swellies Surf Guide Part 2- The Flood

 6. Mini Wave

 Description: A small wave formed by a close sub-surface rock.
-Mini Wave is narrow with a slight reverse horseshoe to it, this feeds quite strongly on the outer edges.
+Mini Wave is narrow with a slight reverse horseshoe to it, this feeds on the outer edges.
 The wave also has a lazy dump to it, while the rock forms a scruffy eddy a couple of metres downstream that never quite meets up with the wave.

 Height: 1ft-ish